Maryland Divorce Attorneys Fight For Fair Property Division

 When the court determines the share of the marital property that should go to each spouse, it weighs factors including these:

 Generally, all assets acquired during the marriage are marital property.
 The exception is property received by one spouse as a gift or inheritance, which is considered nonmarital property.
 Marital property can include cars, furniture, real estate, bank accounts, investment accounts, pensions and any other property.
-The experienced divorce attorneys can help you determine which of your assets are marital property.
+Our experienced divorce attorneys can help you determine which of your assets are marital property.

 Nonmarital property generally is property that a spouse acquired before the marriage.
 It is not subject to equitable distribution, so it remains the property of the party who owned it before the marriage unless it is commingled with marital property.
 Also, any property received by gift or inheritance during the marriage remains the nonmarital property of that spouse.
-The spouse that claims an asset as nonmarital property has the burden of proving that the asset belongs to him or her alone.
-The family lawyers at Haspel & McLeod, P.C. can help you meet that burden.
-In the event of a dispute over the distribution of the property, we may recommend mediation as a faster, less expensive alternative to litigation.
+The spouse that claims an asset as nonmarital property has the burden of proving that the asset belongs to them alone.
+Our lawyers can help you meet that burden.
+In the event of a dispute over the distribution of the property, they may recommend mediation as a faster, less expensive alternative to litigation.

 Yes.
 For example, let’s say you bought a house before the marriage.
 But during the marriage, you paid the mortgage with money that both you and your spouse earned.
 The house, then, is part marital and part nonmarital.
 If, however, you retitled the house after the marriage in both of your names, it is marital property – unless you have a valid prenuptial or postnuptial agreement that specifically excludes the house from the marital estate.

 Contact Our Attorneys To Help You Keep What Is Yours